ajaysh540/java-microservice-eureka/README.md

 ##Manager Service

-  Spring Security Enabled with In Memory Credentials for two Roles:
   Calls Will be made to Employee service with JWT token received from service by logging in from Manager Service.
   **Internally logs into Employee service and uses JWT token to send requests.**
+  Service is using Spring Security with In Memory Credentials for two Roles:
   - User
   - Manager